mazwat/mazwat.github.io/oop-lm.md

 	Amber.BLINK(200,20);
 }
 ```
 So we take the TinkerCAD example and break it down into 3 files.
-CLICK An INO which contains the sketch that create the instances of the class and defines their properties at runtime.
+An INO which contains the sketch that create the instances of the class and defines their properties at runtime.
 CLICK We have a header file which defines all the functions and data types and then a CLICK CPP file which contains the definition of the Traffic light class itself.

 In this way way create a neat and terse method of deploying where implementation is modular and easy to change in a few lines of code.
 We have a library for a traffic light that we can use for all the cities junctions and traffic lights.